John Crane: Asbestos Products and Lawsuits

 Wrongful Death Lawsuit

-If a member of your immediate family has passed away because of an asbestos-related illness, you may have grounds to file a wrongful death lawsuit.
+If a member of your immediate family has passed away, you may have grounds to file an asbestos-related wrongful death lawsuit.
 A wrongful death lawsuit allows you to claim similar damages for which the deceased would have qualified had they lived, as well as damages relating to the death and its effects on the family.

 The specific damages you can claim vary by jurisdiction, but may include the following: